Caxton review

 Caxton provides multi-currency pre-loaded cards for when you’re travelling and spending money abroad.

-Your account is accessible on Caxton’s mobile app, online or over the phone, and you can load your Caxton card before or during your trip.
+Your account is accessible on Caxton’s mobile app or online, and you can load your Caxton card before or during your trip.
 You can spend, fee-free, across the globe.

 It’s worth noting that Caxton will charge you a £2 a month “account management” fee if there have been no transactions, card loads or balance switches, in the previous 12 months.
 This dormancy fee has taken a few customers by surprise.